 CARE is assessing the situation in order to respond based on identified needs and in coordination with other aid agencies.

 Unequal power relations, gender inequalities and discrimination mean that women and girls are often the hardest hit during a crisis and overall take longer to recover.

 During times of crisis women’s access to, or control over, critical resources worsens, and can lead to exclusion from claiming basic services and rights.
 As a result, women’s and girls’ vulnerability increases and undermines their ability to cope with and recover from the impacts of a disaster.

-CARE will be ensuring that our emergency response is gender-sensitive.
-Our teams will be conducting a Rapid Gender Analysis to gather information about the different needs, capacities and coping strategies of women, men, boys and girls in the specific circumstances following Cyclone Idai.
-As women and girls are the most vulnerable, where appropriate we will focus on addressing the specific needs of women and girls, for example by ensuring that women and girls have safe access to water and sanitation, and that there is adequate lighting around latrines in temporary camps for displaced people to reduce risks of sexual harassment and violence.
+CARE aims to ensure that our emergency responses are gender-sensitive.
+Our teams conducted a Rapid Gender Analysis to gather information about the different needs, capacities and coping strategies of women, men, boys and girls in the specific circumstances following Cyclone Idai.
+As women and girls are the most vulnerable, where appropriate we focused on addressing the specific needs of women and girls, for example by ensuring that women and girls have safe access to water and sanitation, and that there is adequate lighting around latrines in temporary camps for displaced people to reduce risks of sexual harassment and violence.

 Speaking about the situation in northern Mozambique after Cyclone Kenneth, Daw Mohamed, Humanitarian Director for CARE International, said:

 Our primary concern is the welfare and safety of women and girls.
 Many of the mothers we have met are overwhelmed as they try to fend for their children.
 Yesterday, I met and spoke to women who were feeding their children unripe lemons as there was nothing else to eat.
 Our teams also saw women who were cutting some wet grass in the flooded fields to use as roofing cover for their damaged houses.